kopischke/alfred-pushdial/README.md

 ## Known bugs

-1. If you miss mobile numbers in feedback, make sure the phone label in the Contacts application is not set to “iPhone” – that label is not recognized by the utility used to query the Contacts store \[[Issue #1](../../issues/1)\].
+1. If you miss mobile numbers in feedback, make sure the phone label in the Contacts application is not set to “iPhone” – that label is not recognized by the utility used to query the contacts store \[[Issue #1](../../issues/1)\].
+2. Others maybe, probably.
+Check the [Issues](../../issues) section.
+Create a new issue if you think you have found one that is not reported there.

 ## Credits and License